fblissjr/findfat/README.md

 a simple cli tool to find what's eating your disk space on linux or macos.

-it scans directories recursively and shows you the biggest files and folders, sorted by size by default.
+it scans directories recursively and shows you the biggest files and folders with pretty structured outputs and sorting options

 ### #install